chp-legacy/chainpoint-node/README.md

 The Node will then go through a process of downloading, and cryptographically verifying the entire Chainpoint Calendar.
 Every block will have its signature checked and will be stored locally.
 This process may take some time on first run as our Calendar grows.
 After initial sync, all incremental changes will also be pulled down to every Node, verified and stored.

 If there are any problems you see in the logs, or if something is not working as expected, please [file a bug](https://github.com/chainpoint/chainpoint-node/issues) and provide as much information about the issue as possible.

-### Transferring TNT for Credits

-Update 9/19/2017

-Nodes will receive enough credits to submit the maximum number of hashes to Core per day.
-This credit model will remain active until further notice.
-At this time, there is no need to convert TNT to credits.

 ### Sending Hashes to Your Node with the CLI